Rosalyn Carson-DeWitt, MD

 Gazelle GS, Goldberg SN, et al. Tumor ablation with radio-frequency energy.

-Radiofrequency ablation.
+Radiofrequency ablation background.
 National Institutes of Health website.
 Available at

 Michael J. Fucci, DO